Presenter and Attendee Information

 Session and presentation format

 Live Stream: All presentations will be live-streamed.
 This means that at least one author must be registered to the conference and must be available during the time allotted to the respective presentation.
 Please read our remarks regarding the conference platform in the attendee information below.

 Asynchronous Communication: As discussion time during the sessions is sparse and not everyone can attend every session, authors are requested to be available during the conference to provide feedback for their conference papers via the discussion forums.
 These discussion forums are provided by the conference platform.
-Please read our remarks regarding the conference platform LINK in the attendee information below.
+Please read our remarks regarding the conference platform (link will follow later) in the attendee information below.

 Session organisation: At the start of each session, all session attendees will enter a Zoom room.
 The session chair will ask the first presenter to share their screen and video, and then after a short introduction, the first presentation will begin.
 For a more detailed explanation of the steps necessary when joining as a presenter, see below.
 The same process will repeat for all presentations.